-Pros: For those who want to engage in research trials to treat or prevent a familial form of dementia, a test would be useful.
+For those who want to engage in research trials to treat or prevent a familial form of dementia, a test would be useful.
 Also, for some people, the knowledge of their increased lifetime risk might help them to plan and prioritize their lives.
-But once again, the testing will not tell you for sure if you will get dementia--only if your risk is higher or lower than others.
+But once again, the testing will not tell you for sure if you will get dementia—only if your risk is higher or lower than others.
 And many conditions like vascular dementia have no gene testing.

-Imagine the scrutiny that can occur when you are found to be "at higher risk"--if you have a little fender-bender, as many of us have; if you leave a burner on, as many of us have; if you pay a bill a few days late, as many of us have (I've done all three)--and how people may begin to erode your rights as soon as these happen.
+Imagine the scrutiny that can occur when you are found to be "at higher risk."
+If you have a little fender-bender, as many of us have; if you leave a burner on, as many of us have; if you pay a bill a few days late, as many of us have (I've done all three)—and how people may begin to erode your rights as soon as these happen.

-It is no surprise that many people with dementia stay "in the closet"; and unfortunately our media and even our medical and advocacy groups often ramp up the stigma and fear--to sell more newspapers or raise more funds.
+It is no surprise that many people with dementia stay "in the closet"—and, unfortunately, our media and even our medical and advocacy groups often ramp up the stigma and fear to sell more newspapers or raise more funds.